30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Engaging with customers and responding to their queries about an organization’s products and services

-• Processing orders and updating customer accounts and file documents
+• Processing orders, updating customer accounts, and filing documents

-Customer service representatives need to be patient and keep calm while ensuring resolution to various problems.
+Customer service representatives must be patient and remain calm while ensuring resolution to various problems.
 They also need to follow communication procedures and policies closely.

 Fire service assistants are very important members of firefighting teams and fire stations.
 They also work with police departments and insurance companies to help arson investigators.
 Key duties for these types of associate degree jobs include: